khushi-choudhary/calculator-behavior/addition.md

 Scenario:6+* is provided as input
 Given: The Calculator is turned on
-When:  i type "first no." and "plus" and  "mul" and "equal"
+When:  i type "first number" and "plus" and  "mul" and "equal"
 Then: syntax error or we take second operand same as first and do the operation

 Scenario: Identify operation